Skip to content

 Officially, rain in Philly is about a third of normal this month.

-It’s worrisome but not all bad, said Andrew Frankenfield, agronomist with the Penn State Montgomery County extension.
+It’s worrisome but not all bad, said Andrew Frankenfield, an agronomist with Penn State Montgomery County Extension.

-For farmers who are busily planting, the dryness beats contending with mud.
+For farmers who are busy planting, the dryness beats contending with mud.

-Plus, “We had enough rain in the last month to keep things activity growing,” Frankenfield said, and the coolness has inhibited the drying-out process.
+Plus, “We had enough rain in the last month to keep things actively growing,” Frankenfield said, and the coolness has inhibited the drying-out process.

 But gardeners should keep the hoses handy: No significant rain is in the extended forecasts.